morthatalis/RobloxTurboTool/README.md

 and put it on release
 and put the program.cs to program.cs

-ik not really an instruction, but just use the released build
+ik not really an instruction, but just use the released build if you dont understand

 # how to use
 use bloxstrap or fishstrap and put the .exe as an intergration